 In our own way, we are contributing to the economic growth of the East Valley following the pandemic,” said Julia Denniston, Executive Director at UEI Mesa.
 “UEI is creating some 50 new professional jobs with our new location that include campus administration staff, support staff, and instructor positions.
 We have a number of open positions to fill for the new Mesa campus.
 There are open positions at the Phoenix campus, as well, which has about 90 employees and continues to grow.”

-Initial programs being offered at the new Mesa campus include Electrician Technician, Automotive Technician, Medical Assistant, Medical Billing and Coding, Dental Assistant, and Heating, Ventilation and Air Conditioning (HVAC) Technician.
+  Initial career training programs offered at the new Mesa campus include Electrician Technician, Automotive Technician, Medical Assistant, Medical Billing and Coding, Dental Assistant, and Heating, Ventilation and Air Conditioning (HVAC) Technician.
 Day, evening, and weekend classes are available to accommodate students who are working full-time while pursuing their education.

   “UEI is a viable option for students who are not able to put their lives on hold for four years and attend a university,” Denniston said.
 “In as few as 10 months, you can learn the skills you need to start a career.
 We offer hands-on training from instructors who have a wealth of experience in the industries they teach.
 Some programs include an externship with local employers, and UEI offers career services and job placement resources.
 If you are an employer looking to hire skilled workers, we invite you to come and tour the new campus and talk with us about your needs.